 Responsibility Stakeholders Local Government Provincial Government National Government District Local Municipality Ensuring vertical alignment between district and local planning; Facilitation of vertical alignment of IDPs with other spheres of government and sector departments; Preparation of joint strategy workshops with local municipalities, provincial and national role players and other subject matter specialists Determine district scale issues, problems, potentials and priorities.
-Ensuring that all relevant actors are appropriately involved; Ensuring that appropriate mechanisms and procedures for public consultation and participation are applied; Ensuring that the planning events are undertaken in accordance with the time schedule; Adopt and approve the IDP Adjust the IDP in accordance with the MEC for Local Government's proposal Ensure that the annual budget processes are undertaken actors are appropriately involved; Ensuring that appropriate mechanisms and procedures for public consultation and participation are applied; Ensuring that the planning events are undertaken in accordance with the time schedule; Adopt and approve the IDP district municipalities within the province. guidelines and principles Provide a set of planning tools of methods; Cater for the elaboration of a general framework for training programmes an curricula development; Contribute to the planning costs; Provide a nation-wide planning supposystem;
+Ensuring that all relevant actors are appropriately involved; Ensuring that appropriate mechanisms and procedures for public consultation and participation are applied; Ensuring that the planning events are undertaken in accordance with the time schedule; Adopt and approve the IDP Adjust the IDP in accordance with the MEC for Local Government's proposal Ensure that the annual budget processes are undertaken Prepare, decide on and adopt a Process Plan. district municipalities within the province. guidelines and principles Provide a set of planning tools of methods; Cater for the elaboration of a general framework for training programmes and curricula development; Contribute to the planning costs; Provide a nation-wide planning supposesystem;